CiscoIT-DAE/asa-static-ip-tunnels/README.md

 ```
 This is a security necessity to ensure static IPs are taken by the users intended.

-The original intent for this program was to satisfy India's VoIP exception for users with static IPs in light of recent events due to COVID-19.
+The original intent for this program was to satisfy India's VoIP exception for users with static IPs due to COVID-19.

 ## Installation